danielmason89/pinia-learning-app/README.md

 # pinia-practise

-This template should help get you started developing with Vue 3 in Vite.
+These instructions should help get you started with running the app.

 ## Recommended IDE Setup